ishhd/Resturant-menu/README.md

 # The scope :
-We used c# as a programming language at visual studio editor because it is simple , modern and easy to use .
+We have used c# programming language at visual studio editor because it is simple , modern and easy to use .

 ## The brief description :
 Our program contains 9 different webforms displays: